-In addition, we expect that we will need to implement an enterprise resource planning ("ERP") system.
+In addition, we have implemented an enterprise resource planning ("ERP") system and will continue to invest in the system.
 An ERP system is intended to combine and streamline the management of our financial, accounting, human resources, sales and marketing and other functions, enabling it to manage operations and track performance more effectively.
 However, an ERP system would likely require us to complete many processes and procedures for the effective use of the system or to run our business using the system, which may result in substantial costs.
 Any disruptions or difficulties in implementing or using an ERP system could adversely affect our controls and harm our business, financial condition and results of operations, including our ability to forecast or make sales and collect our receivables.
 Moreover, such disruption or difficulties could result in unanticipated costs and diversion of management attention.